CLI

 beignet db reset

-Each subcommand delegates to the app-owned package script of the same name (db:generate, db:migrate, db:seed, db:reset) and checks prerequisites first — a missing script, missing drizzle.config.*, or removed seed/reset entrypoint produces an error naming the exact file to restore.
+The lifecycle commands (generate, migrate, seed, and reset) delegate to the app-owned package script of the same name (db:generate, db:migrate, db:seed, db:reset) and check prerequisites first — a missing script, missing drizzle.config.*, or removed seed/reset entrypoint produces an error naming the exact file to restore.
 The starter ships db:generate, db:migrate, and db:reset; run db migrate first since the initial migration is vendored, and add a db:seed script with your first feature seeds.
 See Database.

 OptionDescription